TRACKER LAUNCH DATE ASTRONOMY SPACEX CONTROVERSY FAQ REFLECT ORBITAL

 Reflect Orbital Founded — Venture Capital Enters the Space

-US startup Reflect Orbital is founded with the explicit commercial mission of deploying orbital mirrors to deliver sunlight on demand to solar farms, entertainment venues, and other paying customers.
-The company raises $20M in a Series A led by Lux Capital and Sequoia Capital, with co-founder Baiju Bhatt (co-founder of Robinhood) among the notable backers.
+US startup Reflect Orbital is founded in Santa Monica (later Hawthorne) by Ben Nowack (ex-SpaceX) and Tristan Semmelhack (ex-Zipline) with the explicit commercial mission of deploying orbital mirrors to deliver sunlight on demand to solar farms, entertainment venues, and other paying customers.
 The business model is novel: charging per mirror-hour of service, rather than selling hardware.

 OCTOBER 2025